Spelt/drag-select-fmx-calendar/README.md

 ![Screenshot dark 1](https://github.com/Spelt/EventCalendar/blob/master/git-resources/drag-select-dark.png )

 Screenshots result of drag select operation.
+You can change the drag select colours.

 ## Special thanks to
 - Remy Lebeau (for the cast hack)